 - Order pizza.
-Online orders from this Drupal website go straight into the kitchen via an iPad.
+Online orders from Domenica Pizzeria go straight into the kitchen via an iPad.

-- Create community websites where each group has their own separate area.
+- Create community websites where each group has its own separate area.
 You can also create sub-communities, complete with homepage and rosters.

-- Integrate with CRMs like Salesforece or create your own.
+- Integrate with CRMs like Salesforce or create your own.